What are the physical health benefits of skating?

 How does physical exercise affect mental health?

 Exercise goes beyond improving just your physical health; though it is true that the risks of diabetes, cardiac failure, and even cancer are diminished with exercise, your mental health is also greatly benefited.
 Studies have shown that physical exercise can improve sleeping habits, stress levels, self-esteem, and serotonin levels in the brain.
 Thus, exercise can help eliminate negative thoughts and further develop a more positive outlook on life.
-Skating comprehensively contributes to these physical health benefits.
+Skating comprehensively contributes to these physical and mental health benefits.
 By working hard on and off the ice with friends, skaters can improve their social skills and build life-long relationships, which in turn can make them happier and further allow their mental health to flourish.
 Figure skaters also need lots of mental strength to handle the stressful pressures of competition, get past mental blocks, and exceed in their skating careers.
 Building mental strength takes years of effort, but the self-discipline required by sports helps athletes successfully reach their goals.

 Mental Health Resources

 May is a national Mental Health Awareness month.
 US Figure Skating has provided a list of resources for its members on this very important topic:

 Join the National Alliance on Mental illness and take this opportunity for all of us to come together and remember the inherent value we each hold.